Ask about our RV Camping Availability for 2026

 Bass Fishing and more

+Most people consider Lake Havasu one of the best winter fishing destinations.
 Lake Havasu consistently ranks among the top destinations for bass fishing countrywide.
+December is a popular month for fishing tournaments and events in Lake Havasu, drawing anglers from across the region.
 In winter, fishing tends to slow down, making a catch all the more rewarding.
 Largemouth and smallmouth bass tend to group over the winter months as they chase schools of baitfish.
 If you want to locate a large school of fish, always keep an eye out for Clark’s grebe, a relatively large, long-necked, mostly flightless bird that swims on the lake surface and dives for fish.
 With a bit of diligence, it’s not uncommon to catch 5-to-10-pound bass.
+Anglers will appreciate how Lake Havasu fishing offers diverse species and prime spots throughout the season.
 Stop into the Outer Harbor for all your essentials.

 Hiking desert trails

-Lake Havasu City is home to several hiking trails, ranging from basic to demanding.
+Lake Havasu City is home to several hiking trails, ranging from basic to demanding, and many of these hiking trails are also popular with mountain bike enthusiasts.
 Explore trails such as Mockingbird Wash Trail, Crack In the Mountain Trail, Pilot Rock Trail, and the Whytes Retreat-Ripley’s Run Trails.
-Daytime temperatures allow for hiking in t-shirts and shorts, but it’s advisable to carry a jacket or sweatshirt, especially for higher-elevation hikes.
+Daytime temperatures allow for hiking in t-shirts and shorts, but it’s advisable to carry a jacket or sweatshirt, especially for higher-elevation hikes, along with other essential items to pack for a Lake Havasu trip.
 The hiking trails make for excellent bonding time with your loved ones while testing your hiking skills and endurance, making this easily a top-five activity in Lake Havasu.

 Lake Havasu City is a winter paradise.
 Above-average temperatures make the winters a lot less dreary and a lot more fun.
 Plan your next winter getaway at Lake Havasu City and enjoy these five amazing, fun-filled activities.
 Start planning your Lake Havasu winter vacation today!